 ilys stands for “I Love Your Stories” and is definitely the most “distraction-free” writing tool mentioned in this list.
 This very cool tool was created for training writers out of the habit of writers block and into the experience of pure writing flow.
 You can’t edit what you’re writing, can’t see what you’re writing, can’t delete.
 You can only write.
 It’s so very effective once you let go and let ilys guide us into an easy, pleasurable flow.

 Do you have experience with any of these writing tools?
-What are your favorite tool for writing and editing?
+What is your favorite tool for writing and editing?
 Share your opinion in the comments below.